ModiaSim/ModiaMath.jl/docs/src/index.md

 ## Release Notes

+### Version 0.2.3

+- Wrong UUID of ModiaMath corrected (did not correspond to the UUID in Julias METADATA).

 ### Version 0.2.2

 - PyPlot was removed from the REQUIRE and Project.toml files and code was added,